top of page

 18. Book a Sauna Session

 Saunas are incredible for relaxation and detoxification.
-Try Beach Box Spa, the Cool Sauna out at Stanmer Park or Luna Hut in a variety of locations across the city.
+Try Beach Box Spa, the Cool Sauna out at Stanmer Park, or Luna Hut in various locations across the city.

 19. Float Away at Float Spa

 Book a flotation tank session for deep relaxation.
-Float spa also offers Reiki and regular group sound baths, and even though not as low-cost as other activities, perfect for unwinding.
+Float Spa also offers Reiki and regular group sound baths.
+Not as low cost as other activities, but it's perfect for unwinding.

 The TOL Centre offers affordable acupuncture in Brighton and Hove, a gentle way to support your physical and emotional wellbeing.